wp-plugins/nginx-cache-optimizer/readme.txt

 = Memcached Settings =
 * Memcached Instance IP Address - The IP address of the Memcached service.
 By default, it's set to 127.0.0.1.
 * Memcached Instance Port - The port on which Memcached is running.
 By default, memcached uses port: 11211
-* Enable Memcached - this is the main Memcached support swtich.
+* Enable Memcached - this is the main Memcached support switch.
 Once you enter your Memcached server IP address and port, you need to actually enable it by setting this option to ON.

 == Changelog ==

 = 1.0 =
 * Plugin created.

+= 1.1 =
+* Links updated.